 - GDB_ItemRelationshipTypes: Contains a predefined list of recognized relationship types such as DatasetInFeatureDataset

-The dataset and system tables work together to present and manage the contents of a geodatabase.
-For example, when viewed in the underlying storage format, a feature class is simply a table with a spatial column.
+The user-defined tables and system tables work together to present and manage the contents of a geodatabase.
+For example, when viewed in the database, a feature class is simply a table with a spatial column.
 However, when accessed through ArcGIS, all of the rules stored in the system tables are combined with the underlying data to present it as a feature class with all of the defined behavior.